robinfire110/NoGS/README.md

  By default, it will use the IP address you are connected to when you first open the extension.
 You can press the "Use Current IP" button to insert the current IP address.
 Alternatively, you can input an IP address manually.

 ### Scope
  The "Scope" option refers to which parameter you want the extension to check against.
 You have 6 options and they are ordered from least percise to most percise.
 You can set whichever one best suits your needs and your network setup.
-The option you may want to choose may change depending on if you are travling on a laptop, or are staying in the same place with a static IP.
+The option you choose may change depending on if you are travling on a laptop, or are staying in the same place with a static IP.
 If you aren't percise enough, you may get blocked even when connected to a VPN.
 If you are too percise, you may not get blocked when you are not connected to a VPN.
 It highly depends on your network and VPN setup, experiment to see what works best for you.
+Here is some information about each options.

  | Scope  | Info |
  | ------------- |:-------------:|